compsci-suny-newpaltz/TR-TA-CompSci-Handbook/2 Tools and Access/Technical Help.md

 # Technical Help

-As a TA, you may encounter technical issues, whether in Brightspace, email, or other course-related systems.
+As a TR, you may encounter technical issues, whether in Brightspace, email, or other course-related systems.
 While you are **not responsible for fixing technical problems**, it’s important to know where to direct questions and how to handle issues if they arise.

 ---
 ## Common Scenarios